 Great teachers know that preparation is king.

-There’s a reason that classroom teachers plan out their year, plan out their month, plan out their week and plan out their day.
-What you teach and the order you teach it in is hugely important.
+There’s a reason classroom teachers plan out their year, month, week, and day.
+What you teach and the order in which you teach it are hugely important.
 Don’t wing it.
 Take some time to think it through.
 Being prepared will give coaches the confidence they need to do their best.

 Great teachers are lifetime learners.